BlackMac/sipgateio-mcp/README.md

 # Sipgate API MCP Server

+> **Disclaimer**: This is an unofficial integration and is not affiliated with, officially maintained, or endorsed by sipgate GmbH.
+This is a community project that uses the public sipgate API.

 MCP server that provides access to the sipgate API, enabling AI assistants to interact with sipgate services including SMS, calls, and account management.

 ## Prerequisites